 When people ask me what my favourite dish is, I usually answer: a complete mezze.

 A mezze is the Levantine equivalent of Spanish tapas.
-You are served a whole table full of delicacies and can feast from A to Z to your heart's content.
-And being surrounded by a group of people you love, the mezze is not only sociable for me, but holds unforgettable moments - culinary and human.
+So you're served a whole table full of goodies and can feast from A to Z to your heart's content.
+And that you are surrounded by a group of people you love, the mezze for me is not only sociable, but holds unforgettable moments - culinary and human.

-In the Levant, by the way, they also love sweets.
-You've probably heard of baklava and the like.
-But they prefer fresh fruit much more than cakes, desserts, etc. I mean, they are right at the source of the most delicious fruits.
-I mean, you're right at the source of the tastiest fruit there.
+In the Levant, by the way, people are also totally into sweets.
+You're probably familiar with baklava and the like.
+However, they prefer fresh fruit much more than cakes, desserts and so on.
+I mean, you're right at the source of the most delicious fruits there.
 So you can never go wrong with a rich fruit platter.

 The typical fruit varieties of the Levant include: